benmaier/BarnesHutTree/README.md

 # BarnesHutTree

-Simple C++-11 implementation for 2D Barnes-Hut Trees.
+Simple C++-11 implementation for 2D Barnes-Hut trees.
 Based on openFrameworks syntax, but usable without openFrameworks.
 Implemented for `float`, but easily adaptable to `double` by replacing types (specifically didn't use templates to be more beginner-friendly).

 Implemented after ["The Barnes-Hut Algorithm"](http://arborjs.org/docs/barnes-hut) by Tom Ventimiglia, Kevin Wayne and Christian Swinehart, which is an adaption of ["Barnes-Hut Galaxy Simulator"](https://www.cs.princeton.edu/courses/archive/fall03/cs126/assignments/barnes-hut.html) by Tom Ventimiglin and Kevin Wayne.